-The GNSS application is out of scope of this document and addressed in the MID PBN implementation plan.
-The GNSS is the key enabler for PBN implementation.
-The guidance on GNSS implementation is developed to complement the information in the MID PBN implementation Plan; ICAO MID DOC 007.
+The GNSS application is out of scope of this document and addressed in the MID PBN implementation plan and the MID Region Surveillance Plan.
+As the GNSS is the key enabler for PBN implementation, this guidance document developed to complement the information in the MID PBN implementation Plan; ICAO MID DOC 007.

-This document is divided into three parts; Part one includes information about the GNSS and Augmentation systems worldwide, and ICAO Navigation Roadmap from the GANP.
+This document is divided into three parts; Part one includes information about the GNSS and Augmentation systems worldwide, and ICAO GANP Navigation Roadmap.